cult-of-coders/meteor-tuts/source/chapters/3/microservices.md

 ## Conclusion

 This "better" strategy would require you to do some refactoring to ensure it works properly provided you have an existing app already.
-However, if you don't and you know you will have microservices, start with this approach right from the beginning.
+However, if you don't have an existing app and you know you will have microservices, start with this approach right from the beginning.